jluc19/disambiguator/README.md

 To extract the annotated tweets for the ML model.
 Depending on the accuracy and speed of the Turkers, this process may require manual inspection of tweets to double check for accuracy.
 In future iterations, we hope to improve the accuracy checking mechanism for MTurk tweets.

+##ML Model

-##ML Model: Takes in training and test set as input and classifies tweets into 3 categories.
+Takes in training and test set as input and classifies tweets into 3 categories.
 Output is text files of tweet/user pairs

 Identify annotated training dataset and set in line 24 of /ML_model/ml_classifier.py